Sign up to our mailing list

-Digital record keeping and reporting is intended to make tax submissions easier, although it also allows HMRC to more easily check those submissions.
-It is a step towards real time reporting and more frequent tax payments by businesses.
+Digital record keeping and reporting is intended to make tax submissions more frequent and easier, although it also allows HMRC to more easily check those submissions and levy penalties.
+It is also a step towards real-time reporting and more frequent tax payments by businesses.

-Implementation of the project has been subject to many delays, and is likely to be further delayed due to design and project management issues.
+Implementation of the project has been subject to many delays, and further delays are possible due to design and project management issues.

 MTD for Income Tax Self Assessment is meant to start in the tax year 2026/27.